dmark/oauth2-in-action-golang/README.md

 $ task ap-A-ex-0
 ```

 The task names match the directory names for each exercise.
 You run `task [taskname]` from the project root directory. `brew install go-task` if you are on a Mac and using Homebrew.
+Using `task` is optional.
+You can always `go run` the individual `main.go` files for each exercise.